Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Pennsylvania’s Solar Renewable Energy Credits (SRECs) program allows homeowners who own solar panel systems to earn additional income from the electricity they generate.
-For every 1,000 kilowatt-hours (kWh) of solar electricity your system produces—approximately 1 megawatt-hour (MWh)—you earn one SREC that can be sold to utility companies through the PJM Generation Attribute Tracking System (GATS).
+Pennsylvania’s Solar Renewable Energy Credits (SRECs) program allows homeowners with solar panels to earn money for the clean electricity they generate.
+For every 1,000 kilowatt-hours (kWh) of solar electricity your system produces, you earn one SREC that can be sold on the open market.
+This means a typical Pennsylvania home solar system generates about 10 SRECs per year, providing an ongoing income stream from your solar investment.

 Ready to start saving with solar?